hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ### Enabling Blade-supported Markdown

 It's disabled by default since it allows arbitrary PHP to run, which could be a security risk, depending on your setup.
-However, if your Markdown is trusted, and you know it's safe, you can enable it in the `config/markdown.php` file.
+However, if your Markdown is trusted and you know it's safe, you can enable it in the `config/markdown.php` file.

 ```php